 In Babylon, Ishtar encompasses the fullness of womanhood, including being a maternal nurturer, an independent companion, an inspired bed partner, and an insightful advisor in matters of the heart.– Patricia Telesco, 365 Goddess: A Daily Guide to the Magic and Inspiration of the Goddess

 Once Upon A Time

-Ishtar teaches us that we don’t need to fear all that we cannot see.
-Even on the darkest of nights, the universe brings signs and messages to communicate exactly what we need to know in that moment.
+The Babylonian goddess of the Moon, fertility and battle teaches us that we don’t need to fear all that we cannot see.
+Even during the darkest of nights, the Universe brings signs and messages to communicate exactly what we need to know.

 Feel into the moment, and look for synchronicities to see the big picture.
-Trust that this divine guidance will ultimately help you live in alignment with your higher purpose.
+Trust that this divine guidance will help you live in alignment with your higher purpose.